Pulse (American band): Releases

 Of the five tracks they have charted on the Billboard Hot Dance Club Play chart, their best known would also be their only #1: "The Lover That You Are" in 1996 (credited to Pulse featuring Antoinette Roberson).
 It reached #22 in the UK Singles Chart in May 1996.
 It was their only UK chart hit.
-The flip side of the 12" featured an a cappella version of the song, the result of this is that many white label bootleg versions have surfaced, featuring the track being played over the instrumental of another dance track.
+The flip side of the 12" featured an a cappella version of the song, the result of this is that many bootleg versions have surfaced, featuring the track being played over the instrumental of another dance track.